Traditionally adsl used what is known as "FAST" method for transmitting

 to become corrupt and the modem has to re-request data which in turn

-can slow down the overall rate at which data is transmitted.
+can slow down the overall rate at which data is transmitted and may even cause the loss of sync.

 Interleaving is a method of taking data packets, chopping them up into